thatsparrow/thatsparrow.github.io/README.md

-# This is Jann Benjamin's New Wesbite Hosted on Github
+# I decided to host my website on Github for a change.
+# The business of paid hosting is a smelly social construct.